-Japandi style explained: calm, minimalist and warm
+Japandi style explained: calm, minimalism and warmth

 What is the Japandi style?

-Japanese Minimalism and Wabi-Sabi
+Japanese minimalism and Wabi-Sabi

 Scandinavian

-Features of Japandi interior design
+Hallmarks of Japandi interior design

-Use of color and materials
+Colour and materials

-- Neutral tones: sand, beige, gray, off-white.
+- Neutral tones: sand, beige, grey, off-white.

-- Materials: wood, bamboo, linen, ceramic, stone.
+- Materials: wood, bamboo, linen, ceramics, stone.

 - Matte and natural finishes.